arnlaugs/Fys-Stk-Project-1/README.md

 # Fys-Stk-Project-1

 In this respotory you will find codes used for project 1 in Fys-Stk4155.
-Authers are Markus Leira Asprusten, Maren Rasmussen and Arnlaug Høgås Skjæveland.
+Authors are Markus Leira Asprusten, Maren Rasmussen and Arnlaug Høgås Skjæveland.

 ## Description of programs
 ### /part_a: